Introduction to Cumulative Frequency Distribution

 Plot a Cumulative Frequency Distribution

-To plot a cumulative frequency distribution, scale the upper limit of each class along the x-axis and the corresponding cumulative frequencies along the y-axis.
+To plot a CF distribution, scale the upper limit of each class along the x-axis and the corresponding cumulative frequencies along the y-axis.
 For additional information, you can label the vertical axis on the left in units and the vertical axis on the right in percent.
 The cumulative frequencies are plotted along the y-axis against upper or lower-class boundaries and the plotted points are joined by a straight line.
 Cumulative Frequency Polygon can be used to calculate median, quartiles, deciles, and percentiles, etc.

 Data Visualization in R Programming Language